Blogs

 Creating an OpenWAF solution with Nginx, ElasticSearch and ModSecurity [x-post]

-So many technologies in one title!
 Recently I’ve been spending quite a bit of time investigating ModSecurity as a potential replacement Web Application Firewall, and I’ve had some really positive results.
 The purpose of this post is to share with you how I’ve set this up, so you can do something similar yourself.
 After all, who wouldn’t want to be alerted to suspicious behaviour on their site in slack:

 Building the WAF test harness [x-post]

 To help our customers secure their sites and applications — while continuing to give their users reliable online experiences — we’ve built a performant, highly configurable, and comprehensive Web Application Firewall (WAF).
 In our last post, we shared some of the tech behind our WAF, including how we chose our ruleset and leverage our findings.
 In order to provide a fully comprehensive solution for securing your infrastructure, it’s critical to continuously test that solution.
+Because technology and threats are constantly evolving, the rulesets also need to evolve to ensure proper visibility and mitigation into emerging attacks methods.